TANGO2 &

 Diagnosis

-A diagnosis of TANGO2-related metabolic encephalopathy and arrhythmias is based upon identification of characteristic symptoms, a detailed patient history, a thorough clinical evaluation and a variety of specialized tests.
+A diagnosis of TANGO2 deficiency disorder is based upon identification of characteristic symptoms, a detailed patient history, a thorough clinical evaluation and a variety of specialized tests.
 Diagnostic criteria for this disorder have not yet been established.

 Clinical Testing and Workup

 Most individuals are diagnosed through molecular genetic testing.
-Molecular genetic testing can detect a variation in the TANGO2 gene known to cause TANGO2-related metabolic encephalopathy and arrhythmias, but is available only as a diagnostic service at specialized laboratories.
+Molecular genetic testing can detect a variation in the TANGO2 gene known to cause TANGO2 deficiency disorder, but is available only as a diagnostic service at specialized laboratories.

 An advanced imaging techniques magnetic resonance imaging (MRI) of the brain may also be performed.
 An MRI uses a magnetic field and radio waves to produce cross-sectional images of particular organs and bodily tissues, including the brain.
 Physicians use an MRI to obtain a detailed image of a major region of the brain called the cerebrum.
 Some affected individuals have shown reduced size of the cerebrum within the skull (cerebral volume loss).